acearun/managedsolutions/Documentation/Workloads/wli-configs.md

 These kinds of settings are usually common for all workload instances in the profile.

+The profile config uses Go’s text template syntax in order to generate the Telegraf input config.
+This templating syntax enables text to carry out actions such as conditions, functions, and control loops delimited by `{{}}`.
+The template syntax also evaluates arguments by binding to the per-machine JSON configuration.
+In the example above, `.Perameters.connections` is an argument reference to the per-machine config and initialized to a variable called `$connections`.

+For more information on Go's text template syntax, please refer to the [documentation](https://golang.org/pkg/text/template/).

-Note that it does not specify the details of the specific workload, e.g. its connection string.
-Instead, it uses a Go-style templating snippet to setup a merge from the per-machine config at run time.
+Note that the profile config does not specify the details of the specific workload, e.g. its connection string.
+Instead, it uses the Go-style templating snippet to setup a merge from the per-machine config at run time.
 This allows you to have one profile config + *K* per-machine configs - which together specify your monitoring settings.

 ## Per-machine config
 This config essentially specifies the replacement tokens to be used in your profile config.
 It also allows you to reference secrets from Azure Key Vault so you don't have keep secret values in any config.